gabrielberthier/gabrielberthier/README.md

 I'm a fullstack developer who loves learning new technologies, programming using monospaced fonts, creating apps and making the difference while I find my place in this (not so little) world.
 <br />
-I am very appreciative of the programming languages PHP, Javascript/ECMAScript, Typescript, Python, C# and - please don't judge me for that - Java.
+I am very appreciative of the programming languages PHP, C, Javascript/ECMAScript, Typescript, Python, C# and - please don't judge me for that - Java.
-I've been developing frontend apps using Vue 3 and Stencil whenever I can, whilst PHP and Node.js are my backbone at the server side - although I'm working as a Pythonist Backend Developer nowadays at IBM.
+I've been developing frontend apps using Vue 3 and Stencil whenever I can and on the backend PHP and Node.js are my favourite choices, although I'm working as a Pythonist Backend Developer nowadays at IBM - and loving it.

 <br>